-In Part #1 of this series I covered the mission of this Ham-In-The-Box project, requirements and limitations, and the initial challenges that I faced.
+In Part #1 (posted day before yesterday) of this series I covered the mission of this Ham-In-The-Box project, requirements and limitations, and the initial challenges that I faced.
 I also outlined each piece of equipment that would make up the final product.

 In this post I will finish out the building of this project.
 It was a great project, took much longer than I expected, I picked up some valuable experience and knowledge, and I learned another great lesson along the way.
 But when it was all over, the project functioned exactly as designed!

 Just a reminder of the mission of this project –

 To be able to rapidly field deploy a Ham radio, for which I am licensed to use, in the event of any emergency while maintaining a secure and protective storage environment.

 This was one of the weirdest parts that I fabricated, the front panel frame.
 I wanted the frame sturdy, rigid but not heavy.
 And I couldn’t have it too large or it would get in the way of the fan and other accessories.
 So I went with 3/4” angle aluminum.
 While I was measuring the different pieces I found there was a small “notch” or pocket in toolbox’s corner that a piece of the aluminum fit into perfectly.
 So I took advantage of that and used it to hold the frame in-place and semi-attached to the toolbox.
 The side benefit was making the whole structural frame kind of like a part of the toolbox without really attaching it.
 So that is the reason for the one slightly longer side to the frame.
 If you are looking at the box with the lid opening towards you, the longer leg would go into the notch on the front left side right under the “lip” of the toolbox.
 I used rivets to secure the pieces.